rahulkashyapjha/CODSOFT1/README.md

 # CODSOFT1
-I developed a calculator page using html,css,javascript.
+I developed a calculator  using html,css,javascript.